-Earth Observation Day is a STEM educational outreach event of AmericaView and our partners.
-Celebrated officially in 2013 on Wednesday, April 10th, the goal is to engage students and teachers in remote sensing as an exciting and powerful educational tool.
+Earth Observation Day (EOD) is a STEM educational outreach event of AmericaView and our partners.
+EOD will be celebrated officially in 2015 on Wednesday, April 8th.
+The goal is to engage students and teachers in remote sensing as an exciting and powerful educational tool.

-This year, teachers and AmericaView scientists will work with the GLOBE SATELLITES program to explore the surface temperature of two common types of land cover, asphalt and grass, using Landsat satellite data and measurements taken by students.
-The idea is to explore patterns of surface temperature as they relate to Earth's energy budget.
+Last year, teachers and AmericaView scientists worked with the GLOBE SATELLITES program to explore the surface temperature of two common types of land cover, asphalt and grass, using Landsat satellite data and measurements taken by students.
+The idea was to explore patterns of surface temperature as they relate to Earth's energy budget.
 Land cover influences a wide range of important socio-economic and ecological conditions, including local climate, air and water quality, human health and wellness, soil permeability and productivity, stream flow and runoff, and wildlife habitat, to name a few.
 Mapping land cover using free Landsat data, along with surface temperature measurements, comprise engaging, standards-based exercises that introduce remote sensing technology and critically important spatial thinking skills, fostering a richer, more interesting, and more powerful scientific and cultural understanding of the local environment.
-For more information on the GLOBE SATELLITES / AmericaView Earth Observation Day 2013 Field Campaign click here .
-The Excel data sheet used to record and submit your data is available here.
+For more information on the GLOBE SATELLITES / AmericaView Earth Observation Day 2013 Field Campaign click here.
 A tutorial covering how to access free Landsat and other remote sensing data is available here.

 Why Landsat Images?